Ramoun-Training/front-end_training/js_basics.md

 So why do we need variables?
 Variables are necessary to do anything interesting in programming.
 If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change an image displayed in an image gallery.

+<strong>Some Imprtant Notes about <mark>Variables</makr>:</strong>

+1. Variable stores a single data value that can be changed later.
+2. Variables can be defined using var keyword.
+Variables defined without var keyword become global variables.
+3. Variables must be initialized before using.
+4. Multiple variables can be defined in a single line. e.g. var one = 1, two = 2, three = "three";
+5. Variables in JavaScript are loosely-typed variables.
+It can store value of any data type through out it's life time.

 </details>

 <details>